 Q20.
 What are the black box and white box testing?

-Ans: Software testing is categorised into two types:
+Ans: Software testing is categorized into two types:

 Black Box Testing: It is a software testing method in which the design/ structure of the item being tested is not known to the tester.